Stefano

 A symphony of sounds and images which rises up from the mountains and flows down the paddy fields streams of water, to reach the Chinese sea, gathering landscape memories along its path, people's movements, songs and most of all, tracking the ineluctability of everything; the eternal typhoon cycle, approaching as Taiwaneses switch on ventilators and disappearing as soon as they switch them off; chickens, geese and pigs cooked, eaten, digested and evacuated; adults and children, games and work; city traffic, markets and hawkers, tv-zapping, puppets and flute lessons.

-Art as Environment - A Cultural Action in Tropic of Cancer 2006
+Art as Environment – A Cultural Action in

-The film is part of the project ART AS ENVIRONMENT - A CULTURAL ACTION IN TROPIC OF CANCER 2006, promoted by a group of Taiwanese cultural operators and artists, led by the visual conceptual artist Wu Mali and supported by the Chiayi County Government; the aim of the project is the revaluation of a country wasted by a rough and chaotic urbanization, pushing artists to work in some little country villages of the County, thus interacting with villagers and educating them to the idea of art and life; fifteen Taiwanese artists and one Italian (just myself) have been working in ten communities creating sculptures, paintings, music and video, but most of all trying to involve country workers, native people, fishermen and villagers in the art-process.
+The video is part of the project ART AS ENVIRONMENT – A CULTURAL ACTION IN TROPIC OF CANCER 2006, promoted by a group of Taiwanese cultural operators and artists, led by the visual conceptual artist Wu Mali and supported by the Chiayi County Government; the aim of the project is the revaluation of a country wasted by a rough and chaotic urbanization, pushing artists to work in some little country villages of the County, thus interacting with villagers and educating them to the idea of art and life; fifteen Taiwanese artists and one Italian (just myself) have been working in ten communities creating sculptures, paintings, music and video, but most of all trying to involve country workers, native people, fishermen and villagers in the art-process.

 Titles and Credits